 We have made additional temporary accommodation spaces available and are working with our local authority partners and the local Homeless Partnership to provide emergency housing for people who are homeless.

 How do I collect the keys for my new home?

-Keys will be left in key safes - your Lettings Officer will arrange details.
+Keys will be left in key safes - your Lettings Negotiator will arrange details.
+Find out more here.

 Have you stopped construction work on building sites?